vithea-kids-team/vithea-kids-2.0/README.md

 3. vithea-kids-child is an Android application

 ## Running
-On the 'server' folder to start serving the vithea-kids-api:
+In the 'server' folder to start serving the vithea-kids-api:
 `activator run`

+In the 'client' folder to start serving vithea-kids-caregiver:
+`npm start`

 ## Deploying
-On the 'server' folder to deploy vithea-kids-api:
+In the 'server' folder to deploy vithea-kids-api:
 `activator dist`

 ## Contributing